SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Results

 \subsection{MP-SAEs overfit superposition noise}

 We next investigate the effect of superposition noise on SAE performance.
-We modify the hidden dim of the base SynthSAEBench-16k model, ranging from 256 to 1536, scaling training samples by $(\frac{d}{768})^{(0.6)}$ to account for the change in SAE parameters as recommended by~\citet{gao2024scaling}.
-We train all SAEs at L0=25, as this seems to be a good setting for most SAEs on the base SynthSAEBench-16k model.
+We modify the hidden dim of the base SynthSAEBench model, ranging from 256 to 1536, scaling training samples by $(\frac{D}{768})^{(0.6)}$ to account for the change in SAE parameters as recommended by~\citet{gao2024scaling}.
+We train all SAEs at L0=25, as this seems to be a good setting for most SAEs on the base SynthSAEBench model.
 Results are shown in Figure~\ref{fig:vary-superposition}.

 We see the variance explained decrease with increasing superposition noise except, interestingly, for Matching Pursuit (MP) SAEs.
 MP-SAEs actually increase variance explained the more superposition noise is present while decreasing MCC and F1-score, implying that MP-SAEs are able to overfit feature overlap due to superposition to improve reconstruction.
-MP-SAEs use a more expressive encoder than traditional SAEs, and it seems that extra expressivity can result in overfitting reconstruction without learning the underlying features of the model.

-This overfitting behavior by MP-SAEs may help explain why traditional SAEs with a simple linear encoder are so hard to outperform in practice despite work showing linear encoders have theoretical limitations~\citep{oneill2025compute}.
-More expressive encoders are simply more able to overfit spurious correlations due to superposition noise than simple linear encoders.
-Crucially, this insight was only possible because SynthSAEBench provides both ground-truth features (to measure MCC and F1 independently of reconstruction) and controlled superposition levels (to isolate its effect), neither of which is available when benchmarking on LLMs.
-This demonstrates the diagnostic value of synthetic benchmarks as a complement to LLM evaluation.
+MP-SAEs use a more expressive encoding process than the simple linear encoder of traditional SAEs, and this extra expressivity can result in overfitting reconstruction without learning the underlying features of the model, perhaps explaining why traditional SAEs with simple linear encoders are so hard to outperform in practice~\citep{oneill2025compute}.
+This insight was only possible because SynthSAEBench provides both ground-truth features (to measure MCC and F1 independently of reconstruction) and controlled superposition levels (to isolate its effect), neither of which is available when benchmarking on LLMs.